lsst-dm/dmtn-182/index.rst

     All Level 3 data products shall be configured to have the ability to have access restricted to the owner, a list of people, a named group, or be completely public.

+In addition, some collections will be public and read-only, such as data releases.

 A local Butler instance does not impose any access control and instead relies on the underlying file system permissions.
 However, the Butler service as described in DMTN-169_ will receive authenticated requests from users and must decide whether to allow an operation while meeting the DMS-REQ-0340 requirement.